kubernetes/contributor-site/content/en/blog/2026/wg-device-management-spotlight.md

 **PO:** The scope and feature set of core DRA were intentionally limited to enable graduation to GA within a reasonable time.
 Additional KEPs add more features, on their own schedule.
 Those fall roughly into three categories:

 1. Extend the expressiveness of DRA to support more complex devices and scheduling scenarios.
-2. Support “day two” operations like health monitoring.
+2. Support _day two_ operations like health monitoring.
 3. Improve multi-node support, primarily by integrating with workload-aware scheduling.

 In addition to the project board, we also maintain a table which summarizes all the <a href="https://www.kubernetes.dev/resources/keps/4381" target="_blank">KEPs</a>[2] which are currently in flight.
 This is the status for 1.36; more are likely to be added for 1.37: